eblot/pybootd/README.rst

 ``config.ini`` file for this test daemon.
 The test daemon expects the ``pxe`` path to be set to ``/boot`` and the ``dhcp`` path to ``/linux``.

 Sample configurations
 ~~~~~~~~~~~~~~~~~~~~~

 Installing a Debian 6.0 machine from the official archive
 ---------------------------------------------------------
-As the *tftp* daemon is able to retrieve remote files using the HTTP protocol,
+As pybootd's *tftpd* server is able to retrieve remote files using the HTTP
-there is no need to manually download any file from a Debian mirror.
-The daemon
+protocol, there is no need to manually download any file from a Debian mirror.
-will forward all file requests to the mirror on behalf of the client being
+The daemon will forward all file requests to the mirror on behalf of the client
-installed.
+being installed.

 The ``pybootd.ini`` would contain::